keithalewis/math/uf.md

 All holdings $(i,a,e)$ are converted to $(i_0, aX(i_0,i), e)$ then netted to report the P&amp;L in terms of $i_0$.

-It is quite common for entities to have different "best guesses" of
+It is quite common for entities to have different best guesses of
 $X_t(i_0,i)$.
 Accountants might use "book", "market", "liquidation", or "going concern" values.
 This model does not suggest which is the most appropriate in any given situation, it only makes that